nrepl/nrepl/doc/design.md

 is `set!`'ed to true (which persists for the duration of the client connection), then exception stack traces are automatically printed to `*err*` instead.
-    - `timeout` Indicates that the timeout specified by the requesting message expired before the code was fully evaluated.
     - `interrupted` Indicates that the evaluation of the request's code was interrupted.
-    - `server-failure` An unrecoverable error occurred in conjunction with the processing of the request's code.
-This probably indicates a bug or fatal system fault in the server itself.
     - `done` Indicates that the request associated with the specified ID has been completely processed, and no further messages related to it will be sent.
 This does not imply "success", only that a timeout or interrupt